fiddler-labs/otel-collector-with-fiddler/README.md

-# OpenTelemetry Monitoring with Fiddler Receiver
+# Using the Fiddler Receiver

 A simple stack for testing the Fiddler receiver [under development] for OpenTelemetry.

+The source code for the Fiddler receiver is available on a fork of the upstream OpenTelemetry Collector Contrib repository under Fiddler Labs.
+You can check it out [here](https://github.com/fiddler-labs/opentelemetry-collector-contrib/tree/fiddler-receiver-basic-implementation/receiver/fiddlerreceiver)

 ## Quick Setup